 Is Synthetic a ‘Cool Iron’ Setting?

-How to Do You Cold Iron a Dress?
+How Do You Cold Iron a Dress?

 How Long Should You Let an Iron Cool?